idamariasofie/rock-paper-scissors/README.md

 # Rock Paper Scissors - Portfolio project 2

 This is a website for playing Rock Paper Scissors, the classic game where users compete against the computer in a game of chance, with the first to 10 wins.
+I decided to create this game and teach my four year old to play it at the same time.

 The aim of this project is to build an interactive front-end site which responds to the user's actions and altering the way the site displays information to achieve the user's game selections.